Bias Incident Response Protocol

 Bias Incident Response Team

-Samuel Caldwell, Interim Chief Diversity Officer, Office of Diversity and Inclusion
+Samuel Caldwell, Chief Diversity Officer and Associate Vice President, Office of Diversity and Inclusion

 Amelia Barbadoro, Director, Office of Equity and Compliance